masakyst/Catalyst-Plugin-File-RotateLogs/README.md

 # DESCRIPTION

 This module allows you to initialize File::RotateLogs within the application's configuration.
 File::RotateLogs is utility for file logger and very simple logfile rotation.
-I wanted easier log rotation.
+I wanted easier catalyst log rotation.

 # SEE ALSO